mit-unicycle/mit-unicycle/docs/building/manufacturing.md

 ## **Preliminaries**

-In this section you will find the informations related to the realisation of the 3D designs,the specification about the printing of our parts and the blueprints of the parts.
+In this section you will find the information related to the realization of the 3D designs,the specification about the printing of our parts and the blueprints of the parts.
 This section will be separated in **3 parts** : the first presenting the parts that can be used for both one and two axis, then the parts specific to the one axis design and finally the parts for the two axis model.
 For the designs we used **Fusion 360** and **Prusa 3D printers**.
-Note that every dimension reported on the blueprint are given in **milimeters (mm)**.
+Note that every dimension reported on the blueprint are given in **millimeters (mm)**.

 1. **Common parts**